mabe02/lanterna/docs/examples/gui/buttons.md

 	});
 ```

-As you can see, the callback runs in it's own thread.
+As you can see, the callback runs in its own thread.

 Pressing the `Enter` key on the keyboard when the button is highlighted will trigger the callback.